-- no effect in 19 of the 20 treatment basins; - may affect, likely to adversely affect in Crytes Basin due to the eradication of this population of Little Kern golden trout.
+- no effect in 20 of the 21 treatment basins; - may affect, likely to adversely affect in Crytes due to the eradication of this population of Little Kern golden trout.

-Bighorn sheep occur in one of the treatment basins under this alternative (Sixty Lake) and are proposed for reintroduction to one additional treatment basin (Laurel).
+Bighorn sheep occur in one of the treatment basins under this alternative (Sixty Lake) and were reintroduced in 2015 to one additional treatment basin (Laurel).
 Bighorn sheep are not expected to be present in any of the remaining treatment basins under this alternative.
 The majority of fish-removal actions under this alternative would therefore have no effect on bighorn sheep.

-This alternative proposes to eradicate fish from Sixty Lake and Laurel Basins using piscicides (rotenone).
+This alternative proposes to eradicate fish from Sixty Lake and Laurel using piscicides (rotenone).
 Effects on bighorn sheep would be the same as described under alternative B.